zjwilliams42/Swords-and-Souls-Bot/README.txt

 This is a bot for the Swords and Souls.
-It may eventually be finished, but it likely wont be. https://www.kongregate.com/games/SoulGame/swords-and-souls
+It will not be finished.
+This was a quick project intended to get some practice with the concepts, I got the idea and it no longer interests me. https://www.kongregate.com/games/SoulGame/swords-and-souls

 At the moment, there are just some methods for the training.